PriyanKishoreMS/RideAlong-Server/README.md

 `Note: The app is not deployed yet`

-## Code Structure
+## Server Code Structure

-The code is structured as follows:
+The server code is structured as follows:

 - `config`: Configuration files for connecting to the MongoDB and Neo4j databases.
 - `middleware`: Middleware functions used by the server for authentication.